Mushi-mushi/mushi-mushi.github.io/cheat/index.markdown

 {% highlight bash%}
 stty raw -echo
 stty -a
 {% endhighlight %}

-Press fg to return to the box
+Note the number of rows and colouns before pressing fg to return to the box

 {% highlight bash%}
 export SHELL=bash
 export TERM=xterm256-color
 stty rows number_of_row columns number_of_columns
 {% endhighlight %}

+Enjoy!

 Interesting Links:
 --------------